project-open-data/project-open-data.github.io/dataelements.md

 At the current time, these lists are exhaustive.
 That said, the federal community is aware of agencies’ and the larger community’s needs and may add and standardize new elements to improve transparency reporting moving forward.

 The data elements are grouped by category; each short list represents a different category.
-In addition, each element has its own GitHub issue, which is where you can add to the discussion on that element.
-To share your thoughts, simply click on the name of an element to be rerouted to its GitHub issue page, where you can leave your feedback in the blank comment box.
+In addition, each element will have own GitHub issue, which is where you can add to the discussion on that element.
+To share your thoughts, simply click on the link in an element's feedback column to be rerouted to its GitHub issue page, where you can leave your feedback in the blank comment box.

 If you’d like to propose an entirely new element, please create a new issue according to our [contribution guidelines](/feedback).